 Head to the Nevis Bluff to visit Oxbow Adventure Company, a unique hotspot offering a range of fun adventure experiences, including the Ultimate Off-Roader.
 With a professional driver in the hot seat and the potential to take three passengers, these 4-wheel steer machines can climb near-vertical hills and take on rock features and steep descents.
 This is a thrilling and safe way to experience 4WD in a spectacular environment.

 Canyoning and climbing

-Get wet while still keeping your feet (mostly) on the ground with Canyon Explorers’ range of canyoning adventures.
+Get wet while still keeping your feet (mostly) on the ground with a range of canyoning adventures, from a half day in Gibbston Valley to full day adventure in Mt Aspiring National Park.
 These will see you heading to incredible, UNESCO World Heritage sites with experienced guides that will have you abseiling waterfalls, sliding chutes and journeying through vibrant rainforests.
 You are able to choose your own level of adventure depending on prior experience and degrees of fitness and bravery!

 There are more than a few rocks around Queenstown - and many of them are calling out to be climbed!
 Hire a local guide for the day and check out some local secret spots or learn the ropes (literally) of the via ferrata system enabling you to scale cliffs carved by ancient glaciers, all within ten minutes of downtown Queenstown.

 With three lift-assisted bike parks in the vicinity, Queenstown is the ultimate destination for mountain biking enthusiasts.
 Queenstown also has some of the most epic dirt jump parks and a solid crew of local supporters making it a hotspot for national mountain biking races and events.